MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/storage/adlsadapter.md

 # ADLS Adapter

-The ADLS adapter is the storage adapter that is used to interact with data on Azure Data Lake Storage Gen2.
+The ADLS adapter is the storage adapter that's used to interact with data on Azure Data Lake Storage Gen2.

 ```
 public class ADLSAdapter extends NetworkAdapter, StorageAdapter